mspraggs/pyQCD/README.md

 Performs a single serial update on the entire lattice.

-> lattice.wilson_loop(site, r, t, axis, n_smears)
+> lattice.wilson_loop(site, r, t, dim, n_smears = 0)

-Calculates the Wilson loop with corner at site (e.g. [n_t, n_x, n_y, n_z]) of size r x t in the spatial dimension specified by axis. n_smears specifies the number of stout smears, equal to 0 by default.
+Calculates the Wilson loop with corner at site (e.g. [n_t, n_x, n_y, n_z]) of size r x t in the spatial dimension specified by dim. n_smears specifies the number of stout smears, equal to 0 by default.